Markojudas/bookmarktool/README.md

 # Markojudas' Bash Bookmark Tool

-This is very simple bookmark tool for the easy navigation through the terminal of directories visited most visited.
+This is very simple bookmark tool for the easy navigation through the terminal of the most used directories.

 ## Install